Five Elements Ninjas

 Five Elements Ninjas (Chinese title: 五遁忍術) is a 1982 Hong Kong martial arts film directed by Chang Cheh.
-The film is about a Chinese martial arts school finds itself outclassed by their rivals, they hire elite ninja from Japan to destroy the school.
+The film is about a Chinese martial arts school that finds itself outclassed by their rivals, so they hire an elite ninja from Japan to destroy the school.
 The lone survivor of the massacre learns the secrets of ninjutsu and seeks revenge against the ninja.
 Although only starring one member of the famed Venom Mob in Lo Mang, the film very much is in the spirit of director Cheh's later Venom Mob films.

 Plot

-In ancient Hong Kong about the Yuan Dynasty, Chief Hong challenges his rival, Yuan Zeng, for the title of martial arts master.
+In ancient China, during around the Yuan Dynasty, Chief Hong challenges his rival, Yuan Zeng, for the title of martial arts master.
 Their students face off against each other, and when his students are easily defeated, Hong calls in a samurai to fight on his behalf.
 Zeng's students are initially dismissive of a Japanese martial artist, but he defeats his opponent, whom he goads into committing suicide.
 Zeng's student Liang Zhi Sheng defeats the samurai, but before the samurai commits suicide, he warns that an allied ninja clan will seek revenge for his death.
 He tosses his ring at Zeng, who is poisoned when he catches it.

 As Zeng recuperates, he receives a challenge from the Five-Element Ninjas.
 Suspecting a trap, he keeps two of his best students, Sheng and Tian Hao, at the school to guard it against an invasion and sends ten others to do battle.
 As Sheng and Hao help to reinforce the school's defenses and set traps, the ninjas use trickery and guerrilla warfare to defeat their opponents.
 Hong is overjoyed, but the leader of the ninja, Cheng Yun Mudou, advises that they push their advantage to destroy Zeng's school.
 Hong agrees, and Mudou sends a female spy, Senji, to infiltrate the school.
 Sheng convinces a reluctant Hao to take her in after they save her from being beaten.

 Senji secretly makes a map as she takes various jobs around the school.
 Distrustful of her, Hao accuses her of hiding his weapon when she cleans his bedroom and demands to taste-test the soup that she has poisoned before letting her serve it to Zeng; to maintain her cover, she intentionally drops it.
 Once Senji completes her map, she smuggles it to Mudou.
 That night, Senji offers herself to Sheng, who refuses to take advantage of her, though he agrees that she may play a song for him on her flute.
 Under the cover of her flute-playing, Mudou's ninja attack the camp, killing many of the students before they are aware of the assault.
 Senji reveals herself as a spy and mortally wounds Sheng before he can rush to Hao's aid.
 Mudou kills Sheng and Zeng; Hao, who Senji requests they take prisoner, is the only survivor.